abhi3700/toe_contracts/toeridetaxi/README.md

 * [ ] addrating action
 * [ ] increase `rides_limit` when a ride is finished & the corresponding pay_mode is `crypto`
 * [ ] add a field 'Market rate' from fiat to crypto at the time of 'request_ride'
+* [ ] revisit `addfareact` action after creating fare calculator, whether to add as inline action inside `finish` action

 ### NOTES
 * All the actions are ensured to process sequentially based on checking the `ride_status` field of the table, so that an action can't be accessed before using the previous required action.
 E.g. `cancelbycom` can only be accessed in __"requested"__, __"enroute"__, __"waiting"__ ride status.
+*	addfareact action is not used as inline inside finish action bcoz there are some external factors like waiting time, route etc,...(to be fetched from traditional Database) involved in fare calculation.